-Instructional Method: The course will use lectures, demonstrations, and student participation.
-Students will demonstrate their competency in skin care theory and practice through mannequin repetitions and clinic activities.
+Instructional Method: The course will use lectures, demonstrations and student participation.
+Students will demonstrate their competency in Instructor theory and practice in hands on teaching methods, and educational activities.
 Instruction will be supplemented with visual aids, student exercises, student presentation and other instructional techniques.